trinodb/trino-python-client/README.md

   ```
 - Send release announcement.

-## Need Help?
+## Need help?

-Feel free to create an issue as it make your request visible to other users and contributors.
+Feel free to create an issue as it makes your request visible to other users and contributors.

 If an interactive discussion would be better or if you just want to hangout and chat about
 the Trino Python client, you can join us on the *#python-client* channel on